 For the uninitiated, the first thing we’ll note here is that a satellite messenger is not a hotspot that allows you to simply use your smartphone apps (like messages, Instagram, Facebook, etc.) as you would with a cellular signal.
 What a satellite messenger does do is give you access to the greater world via its corresponding app—if you’re going to pair your device with your phone, all functions (including messaging, mapping, obtaining weather forecasts, and more) must be done through the app.
 Each manufacturer has their own app, all of which are fairly basic and generally disappointing in terms of UI, but they get the job done on an interface you’re extremely familiar with (i.e., your own phone).

-It’s worth noting that a few apps—including those from ZOLEO, Higher Ground, and Somewear—function on a cellular or WiFi network as well, making messaging seamless for those dipping in and out of service.
-This isn’t a necessity for most users, but for those consistently moving around the frontcountry and backcountry and wanting to keep their messaging in one easy-to-read chain (instead of moving back and forth from your standard messages app to your Garmin Earthmate app, for example), it can be a nice feature.
+It’s worth noting that a few apps—including those from ZOLEO, Somewear, Bivy Stick, and most recently, Garmin—function on a cellular or Wi-Fi network as well, making messaging seamless for those dipping in and out of service.
+This isn’t a necessity for most users, but for those consistently moving around the frontcountry and backcountry and wanting to keep their messaging in one easy-to-read chain (instead of moving back and forth from your standard messages app to your Garmin Explore app, for example), it can be a nice feature.